AustinPremod/OTP-Verification/README.md

 <br /><br />
 Response<br />
 ◉ status -if success will be 200 <br />
-◉ message -describing what is happening<br />
+◉ message -detailed description of the response<br />
 ◉ otp_code -4 digit random number<br /><br />
 {
     "status": "200",